See all blog posts

 By Mary Nolin and Claudia Dell’Anno

-Anthony Poore, executive director at New Hampshire Humanities, has a saying for the work we do: “We play three roles here: The convener, the funder, and the catalyst for positive change.”
+Here at New Hampshire Humanities, we have a saying for the work we do: “We play three roles here: The convener, the funder, and the catalyst for positive change.”
 Unfortunately, we can’t always play all these roles in every situation.
 This is a story of our role as convener.

 The Extended Learning Program for Adults with Developmental Disabilities, also known as Pathways, is one of the most inspiring programs offered through Salem Continuing and Alternative Education.
 The program has been around since the 1990s and serves the communities of Salem, Windham, Hampsted, Pelham, Plaistow, and Manchester.
 This program is designed for students ages 21 or older with developmental or intellectual challenges the opportunity to practice social skills and to stay engaged in their community.
 Most participants are repeat students and look forward to returning to the program each year.
 With limited educational opportunities for disabled adults over 21, Pathways allowed students to go on field trips, take music class, and engage in book discussions.
 The Pathways program has hosted Connections programs from New Hampshire Humanities since 2003 and have come to look forward to seeing their long-time facilitator and friend, Maren Tirabassi.